SignalK/signalk-server-windows/readme.md

 - The latest version of the Signal K server downloaded during installation.
 - NodeJS 18.17.1 ( downloaded from https://nodejs.org/dist/v18.17.1/ during installation).
 - openssl 1.1.1u ( from https://slproweb.com/products/Win32OpenSSL.html ).
+- Microsoft Visual C++ 2015 - 2022 Redistributable ( downloaded from https://aka.ms/vs/17/release/vc_redist.x64.exe during installation).
-- support of X64 and X86 Windows version (Windows 10 X64).
+- Support of X64 and X86 Windows version (Windows 10/11 X64).
 - All packages are installed under a root directory.
 You choose your root directory at the time of installation.
 - Signal K can start as windows service if you choose it at the time of installation.
 - You can re-run the installer several times.